5l1v3r1/WhatsSpy-Public-wiki/ways-of-getting-the-secret.markdown

 WhatsSpy Public requires a **secondary WhatsApp account**.
 Once the tracker is started, you will not be able to receive any messages over WhatsApp for this phone number.
 You need to register at WhatsApp to retrieve a `secret` which you will need later when setting up WhatsSpy Public.

 **Notice** sometimes you don't seem to receive a SMS.
-In this case try to use Voice or wait a few days to try again.
-Also make sure you do not use some free SMS service.
+In this case wait a few days to try again.

 ### 1.1) Getting a phone number